Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 5. FP Markets

 FP Markets suits traders who have outgrown the XM or Exness environment and want tighter spreads with institutional-grade execution.
-The IRESS platform in particular goes beyond what most retail brokers offer.
-It is worth exploring if you are trading larger volumes or want genuine depth-of-market visibility.
+The IRESS platform, in particular, goes beyond what most retail brokers offer.
+It may be of interest if you are market trading larger volumes or want genuine depth-of-market visibility.

 Full details: FX Recap FP Markets Review